 Series of Lectures

 He frequently lectures and gives talks on Mark Twain, Charles Dickens, television and vampires.
+His most popular presentations include The Vampire Talk and Moralists in Disguise (about the personal and professional parallels between Mark Twain and Rod Serling)

 He lives in Cuyahoga Falls, Ohio, with his wife, Sara Showman, and their daughter, Becky.